Canop/scm_breeze/README.markdown

 ## Configuration

 SCM Breeze is configured via automatically installed `*.scmbrc` files.
 To change git configuration, edit `~/.git.scmbrc`.
+After having modified this file, run `source ~/.bashrc` again.

 I know that we grow attached to the aliases we use every day, so I've made them completely customizable.
 Just change any aliases in `~/.git.scmbrc`, and tab completions will also be updated.